ujjayant-kadian/guess-my-number/README.md

 # guess-my-number

-It is a simple website/game in which the user has to test the random number generated.
-Site is updated dynamically.
+It is a simple website/game in which the user has to guess the random number generated.
+Site is made interactive using JavaScript.

 Website: